amcat/orange3-sma/README.md

-# amcat_orange
+# Social Media Analytics widgets for Orange3
-An AmCAT widget for Orange3
+A collection of widgets for Orange3, used in the Social Media Analytics course.